Aller-Couleur/handlebars-i18n/readme.md

   JSON files from it
 * automatic translation of i18next JSON via [DeepL’s](https://www.deepl.com/en/pro-api/) free API

-## Public Functions
+## Template Functions

 ### `__`

 Returns the phrase associated with the given key for the selected language. `__` will take all options i18next’s [t-function](https://www.i18next.com/overview/api#t) would take.
-The primary key can be passed hard encoded in the template when written in quotes:
+The key can be passed hard encoded in the template when written in quotes:

 ```hbs
 {{__ "keyToTranslationPhrase"}}